tinoryj/FeatureSpy/README.md

 ## Simulator

-The simulator is used to run the experiments in §VI.B in our paper.
+Our paper uses the simulator to run the experiments in §VI.B.
 It includes `SyntheticSnapshots` and `CaseStudy` used for both Exp#1 and Exp#2, respectively.
-Note that these scripts we provide may need to run several days to complete the full test.
-If only simple verification is required, please modify them manually to reduce the parameters to be tested in the scripts.
+Note that it may take more than a week to run the test according to the same settings as the paper.
+So we simplified the test script, and the simple test can be completed in a few minutes by referring to this README.
+If you need a full test, please refer to xx.

 ### Dependencies

-FeatureSpy simulator is developed under Ubuntu 20.04.3 LTS and depends on the following packages that need to be installed by the default `apt` and `pip` package management tools.
+FeatureSpy simulator is developed under Ubuntu 20.04.3 LTS.
+It depends on the following packages that need to be installed by the default `apt` and `pip` package management tools.

 ```shell
 sudo apt install -y build-essential openssl libssl-dev clang llvm python3 curl git golang jq python3-pip